 The youth offending team will be important in getting the young person to adhere to the conditions in the injunction and that they are understood.
-The conditions will be overseen by a Anti-social behaviour powers - Statutory guidance for frontline professionals responsible officer in the youth offending team or children and family services.
+The conditions will be overseen by a responsible officer in the youth offending team or children and family services.
 The youth offending team will also work with applicants as part of a multi-agency approach to ensure that positive requirements in the injunction are tailored to the needs of the young person.